Showcasing activity for Ofsted

 - Lead and develop a whole-school approach to support mental health and wellbeing.

-- Monitor whole-school, PSHE and other strategies and activities that contribute to improvement priorities.
+- Monitor whole-school, RSHE and other strategies and activities that contribute to improvement priorities.

-- Use approaches and activities, structures and staff within the school to promote the personal development, behaviour and the welfare of children.
+- Use approaches and activities, structures and staff within the school to promote the personal development, behaviour and the welfare of children and young people.
 For example:

-- Promoting ‘breadth and balance’ in the wider school curriculum, including using PSHE and other strategies (e.g. nurture groups) to support social and emotional skills and broader mental health and wellbeing.
+- Promoting ‘breadth and balance’ in the wider school curriculum, including using RSHE and other strategies to support social and emotional skills and broader mental health and wellbeing.

-- Using staff and peer relationships, school nurses (where available) and SEND support to help children thrive and achieve.
+- Using staff and peer relationships, school nurses (where available) and SEND support to help children and young people thrive and achieve.

 - Develop in-school support strategies e.g. buddy systems or mentors.